 EVERYTHING YOU NEED TO KNOW

 Make sure surfaces are smooth, clean and dry prior to application.
-Lightly sand the walls and make any necessary repairs to cracks, etc. Always seal the wall with a primer-sealer.
-It is suggested that an oil-based primer sealer is applied, such as Cover Stain by Zinsser.
-Oil-based primers not only seal the wall, but they also help to give the installer more “wet time” to work with and smooth out the panels, as well as to allow for easy removal.
-Should an oil-based primer not be available then an acrylic substitute such as Bulls Eye 1.2.3 by Zinsser will be fine.
+Lightly sand the walls and make any necessary repairs to cracks, holes, or imperfections.
+Always seal the wall with a clear primer-sealer, such as Zinsser Gardz® or Roman™ Rx-35.
+Primers not only seal the wall, but they also provide more “wet time” for working.
+Primer promotes proper wallpaper adhesion and allows for easy removal.
+After priming, please wait at least 24 hours before beginning the installation.

 Hang wallpaper panels using standard procedures.
-Line up mural panels in order.
 Level the first panel to ensure a straight line and proper pattern match.
+Keep in mind the perimeter of the wallpaper is printed with 2” of bleed on each side and 1” overlap at the seams between panels.
 Use a smoothing brush or plastic squeegee to lay down panels.
-Smooth out air pockets.
-If persistent bubbles don’t go away, simply pop with a pin.
-Do not overwork the panels as this could cause tearing of the wallpaper.
-Trim the top and bottom of the panel.
-With clean water and a sponge, wipe down the wallpaper panel and dry with a towel.
+Smooth out air pockets using upward and downward motions only.
+If persistent bubbles won’t go away, simply pop with a pin.
+Only do this if the paste hasn’t dried.
+Do not overwork the panels as this could cause damage to the print.
+Trim the top and bottom of each panel to remove excess.
+With clean water and a sponge, wipe down the wallpaper and dry with a towel.
 Avoid aggressive rubbing.

-These wallpaper panels need to be double-cut at the seams as they come with a selvage edge.
-Overlap the panels along the pattern match and double-cut.
-Remove cut selvage edges gently and roll down the seam.
-Never over-roll the seams as this could take the color off.
-Overlapping the seams and not double-cutting is not recommended.
+Wallpaper panels need to be double-cut at the seams, as they come with a 1″ overlap between panels.
+Overlap the panels along the pattern match.
+Using a straight-edge, double-cut with a sharp blade.
+Gently remove excess wallpaper from the edges.
+Roll the seam with a seam-roller.
+Never over-work the seams as this could damage the print.
+Overlapping the seams without double-cutting is not recommended.

 The following cleaners are recommended for maintaining Custom Wallcoverings